 Tax India Firm

-Definition: A Private Limited Company (Pvt Ltd) is a type of business entity in which ownership is limited to a small group of shareholders.
+A Private Limited Company (Pvt Ltd) is a type of business entity in which ownership is limited to a small group of shareholders.
 It offers limited liability protection to its owners, meaning their personal assets are protected from business liabilities.
 This structure is popular among startups, small businesses, and growing enterprises due to its flexibility and credibility.

 Importance: A Pvt Ltd company is ideal for businesses seeking to raise capital, build a credible brand, and enjoy the benefits of limited liability.